 Albion College maintains a strong program for the preparation of students for admission to professional schools in medicine and dentistry.
 A premedical, pre-veterinary or pre-dental student may major in any discipline in which he or she has interest and ability.
 Most of our students choose to major in biology or chemistry, but any major may be pursued, as long as the basic science and other requirements of the health professions schools are met.
 Regardless of the major chosen, the premedical, pre-veterinary or pre-dental student should plan to take the following minimum required courses.
 All science courses require laboratory work.

 Physics, one year (Physics 115, 116)

-English, one year (English 101 or 203 and one English literature course)
+English, one year (English 101 or 203-composition and one English literature course)

 Experiential learning is also very important.
-In addition to their regular courses, a number of preprofessional students interested in medicine, dentistry, physical therapy, physician assistant, and hospital administration take advantage of the undergraduate internship program offered by Albion College.
-In this program they gain firsthand experience in the hospital, clinic, or offices of a supervising physician, dentist, or other professional, and thus expand their understanding of the profession of their choice.
-Internships are normally undertaken during the summer following the junior year or during the senior year.
+In addition to their regular courses, a number of preprofessional students take advantage of the undergraduate practicum/internship program offered by Albion College.
+All members of the Institute for Healthcare Professions are required to complete at least one 40-hour documented experiential learning project (DELP).
+All these programs allow students to gain firsthand experience in the hospital, clinic, or offices of a supervising physician, dentist, or other professional, and thus expand their understanding of the profession of their choice.
 Interested students should consult the staff of the Institute for Healthcare Professions for more information.

 Students considering a healthcare profession should apply to the Institute as well as to Albion College.
 Beginning at SOAR and continuing throughout students’ college experience, the Institute staff works with students in long-range curriculum planning.
 The Institute also provides students with information and assistance while they are preparing for and applying to professional schools.